rezarahimian/docs/batchOverflow.rst

 Description
 ###########
 This vulnerability took place in April 22, 2018 due to a well known and common issue in many programming languages called `Integer overflow <https://en.wikipedia.org/wiki/Integer_overflow>`_.
-Some exchanges (like `OKEx <https://okex.com>`_, `Poloniex <https://poloniex.com/>`_ and `HitBTC <https://hitbtc.com/>`_) stopped deposits and withdrawals of ALL ERC20 tokens, especially for `Beauty Ecosystem Coin (BEC) <https://etherscan.io/address/0xc5d105e63711398af9bbff092d4b6769c82f793d>`_ that was targeted by this exploit.
+It termed as **batchOverflow** and some exchanges (like `OKEx <https://okex.com>`_, `Poloniex <https://poloniex.com/>`_ and `HitBTC <https://hitbtc.com/>`_) stopped deposits and withdrawals of ALL ERC20 tokens, especially for `Beauty Ecosystem Coin (BEC) <https://etherscan.io/address/0xc5d105e63711398af9bbff092d4b6769c82f793d>`_ that was targeted by this exploit.
 In this attack, someone was able to run a `transaction <https://etherscan.io/tx/0xad89ff16fd1ebe3a0a7cf4ed282302c06626c1af33221ebe0d3a470aba4a660f>`_ and transfer two extremely large amount of BEC token to two addresses.
 Although BEC developers had considered most of the security measurements, only one line of the code (line 257) was vulnerable against this classic integer overflow issue [1]:

 .. figure:: images/batch_overflow_04.png
     :align: center